di/talks/pygotham_2017/talk.md

 ^ didn't have a great answer for this

-^ but yesterday I was in James talk "Next Level Testing"
+^ but I was just in James talk "Next Level Testing"

 ^ in which in one of his examples he talks about his tool jmespath